CircuitSetup/Expandable-6-Channel-ESP32-Energy-Meter/README.md

 When voltage jumpers are severed, the voltage reference for CT4-CT6 will be from VA2.
 This means that current transformers for CT4-CT6 should be hooked up to circuits that are on the same phase as VA2, and CT1-CT3 should be hooked up to circuits that are in phase with the primary voltage.
 If a CT is not in phase with the voltage its current and power readings will be negative.
 If, for example, you have 4 circuits in phase with the primary, and 2 in phase with VA2, you can reverse the current transformer on the wire to put it in phase with the voltage (assuming split single phase or dual phase)

 For add-on boards, the primary voltage will come from the main board.
 The optional secondary voltage measurement (also VA2 pins), will be in phase with CT4-CT6.

+#### **Measuring 3-Phase Electricity**
+What you'll need to measure all 3 phases properly:
+* 6 Channel Main Board (v1.4 and above)
+* 6 Channel Add-on Board
+* 3 voltage transformers - one for each phase.
+These can either be wall, plug-in type (if you have an outlet wired to each phase), or stand-alone transformers wired directly to breakers.
+They must bring down the voltage to between 9-14VAC.
+The first one that plugs into the main board also powers the ESP32 and electronics, so it must output at least 500mA.
+* Headers soldered to the VA2 terminals on the main board and add-on board
+* JP12 and JP13 severed on both boards

+Similar to the above for measuring a second voltage, once JP12 and JP13 are severed, CT1-CT3 on the main board, and CT1-CT3 on the add-on board will be in phase with the 1st phase, CT3-CT4 on the main board with the 2nd phase, and CT3-CT4 on the add-on board with the 3rd phase.
+The transformers should be calibrated individually for greater accuracy.

 ### **Setting Up Software**
 #### **EmonESP/EmonCMS**